 Enter a detailed explanation of how the supply costs were derived and allocated to the MCSAP project.

-General office supplies (paperclips, paper, toner, etc.) provide staff working on MCSAP Grant functions with the tools needed to complete tasks.
-The amount of funding budgeted is determined by previous spending.
+Office supplies provide staff working on MCSAP Grant functions with the items needed to complete everyday tasks.
+The amount of funding budgeted is determined by previous costs and the projected number of staff.